reviewqualitycollector/janeway-rqcplugin/README.md

 Attachments uploaded by reviewers are not yet transmitted to RQC.

-Currently Janeway does not fire the `ON_REVISIONS_REQUESTED` event which means the plugin cannot send a call to RQC when revisions are requested.

 ## 6. Current Implementation Status

 The plugin is currently still in development.